FlyingOakGames/GreedyKid/Editor/Manual/editor_manual.md

 - Doors can't be connected to more than one door;
 - Spawn timers can not be set if there is no cop count assigned to them.

-You don't have to remember these rules as the editor will warn you of any errors and will prevent any export or upload of broken levels.
+> You don't have to remember these rules as the editor will warn you of any errors and will prevent any export or upload of broken levels.

 #### <i class="icon-hdd"></i> Exporting a test building
 If all the design rules are met, you are now all set to test your building in-game!

-First save your building through the "File" menu.
+First save your building through the **File** menu.

-To test your level in game, use the "File" menu and click on "Export to test in-game".
+To test your level in game, use the **File** menu and click on **Export to test in-game**.

 This will add your building only to your game and you can now start the game and test it.
 You can start the game directly from the editor.

 #### <i class="icon-gamepad"></i> Live testing without restarting the game
 To test your freshly exported level, start the game and go to the _Steam Workshop_ menu.
 Your building should appear here and be labeled as "test" after its name.

-Note that you can keep the game running and go back to the _Steam Workshop_ menu while you edit your levels in the editor.
+> **Note**: You can keep the game running and go back to the _Steam Workshop_ menu while you edit your levels in the editor.
 If you export new buildings they will automatically appear without the need to restart the game.

-Don't forget to export your building each time you are making changes to try them.
+**Don't forget to export your building each time you are making changes to try them**. <i class="icon-attention"></i>

 <i class="icon-upload-cloud"></i> Uploading your buildings to the _Steam Workshop_
 -------------------------------------------------------
 When you are satisfied with your building, you can share it with the world!

 #### Initial upload
-Click on the "File" menu and select "Upload to Steam Workshop".
+Click on the **File** menu and select **Upload to Steam Workshop**.
-Complete your upload by adding a description, selecting a language and adding a 16:9 preview image (e.g. a 1280x720 PNG file), and hit the upload button.
+Complete your upload by adding a description <i class="icon-pencil"></i>, selecting a language and adding a 16:9 preview image (e.g. a 1280x720 PNG file), and hit the upload button.

 <p align="center"><img src="http://greedy-kid.com/editor_manual/images/workshop_config.png" width="400"></p>